OzgeKocaoglu/tennisSimulation/README.md

 ## Compile

+For Compile
+Change GlobalVariables.cs file.
-For Compile change GlobalVariables.cs INPUT_PATH value to your input.json file directory and OUTPUT_PATH value to your file directory path.
+INPUT_PATH string value to your input.json file directory and OUTPUT_PATH value to your file directory path.

 ```
 class GlobalVariables